-Product reviews are the lifeblood of many affiliate marketers so we’re always looking for ways to get more from that content, or make it better, or help it go further.
+Product reviews are the lifeblood of many affiliate marketing businesses, so we’re always looking for ways to get more from that content… or make it better… or help it go further.

-That’s what this article is all about – writing product reviews better and getting more from them to really explode your affiliate earning as much as possible from that review.
+That’s what this article is all about – writing better product reviews to increase your affiliate earning as much as possible.

 So many affiliates just write some text on a page and expect it to convert.
-Writing the text is just the beginning.
+But writing the text is just the beginning.

-Watch this video and you’ll learn my 3 tips for getting more out of your product reviews.
+Watch this video and you’ll learn my three tips for getting more out of your product reviews.

-The thing with product review writing that makes your product review stand out from other people’s product reviews is to cover things that they don’t.
+What will make your product review stand out from other people’s product reviews is to cover things they don’t.

-This can be done by giving your personal story about using the product (something that can’t be replicated because it’s yours), covering features in much greater detail, giving demonstrations or data to show the usage of the product, technical stats, information about the company and more.
-See this guide on how to write a killer review.
+You can do this by giving your personal story about using the product (something that can’t be replicated because it’s yours), covering features in much greater detail, giving demonstrations or data to show the product in use, giving technical stats, and offering information about the company.
+For more ideas, see this guide on how to write a killer review.

 Find what motivates people

-Using what motivates people to buy this product in your product review can give you much better affiliate sales than if you don’t.
+Highlighting what motivates people to buy a product in your product review can give you much better affiliate sales.

-Thankfully there’s a shortcut you can use which is to look at what the company behind the product is doing in their marketing.
+Thankfully, there’s a shortcut you can use: look at what the company behind the product is doing in their marketing.

 Pay close attention to: